 - Introduce your child to the Kids Help Phone, 1-800-668-6868.

-- Teach your child his rights.
+- Teach your child their rights.

 - Talk about child abuse and domestic violence openly in your community and at home.